- What are drug delivery systems?

 Yet, with all of this progress, many disease treatments still have unacceptable side effects.
 Side effects occur because drugs interact with healthy organs or tissues, and this can limit our ability to treat many diseases such as cancer, neurodegenerative diseases, and infectious diseases.
 Continuing advances in this space will help to facilitate the targeted delivery of drugs while also mitigating their side effects.

 How are drug delivery systems used in current medical practice?

-Administering drugs locally rather than systemically (affecting the whole body) is a common way to decrease side effects and drug toxicity while maximizing a treatment’s impact.
-A topical (used on the skin) antibacterial ointment for a localized infection or a cortisone injection of a painful joint can avoid some of the systemic side effects of these medications.
+Clinicians historically have attempted to administer interventions to areas of the body directly affected by disease.
+Instead of delivering drugs systemically, which affects the whole body, some drugs can be administered locally, which can decrease side effects and drug toxicity while maximizing a treatment’s impact.
+A topical (used on the skin) antibacterial ointment for the treatment of a localized infection or a cortisone injection to relieve pain in a joint can avoid some of the systemic side effects of these medications.
 There are other ways to achieve targeted drug delivery, but some medications can only be given systemically.

 What technologies are NIBIB-funded researchers developing for drug delivery?

-Medications can be taken in a variety of ways—by swallowing, by inhalation, by absorption through the skin, or by intravenous injection.
+Medications can be taken in a variety of ways—by swallowing, by inhalation, by absorption through the skin, or by injection.
 Each method has advantages and disadvantages, and not all methods can be used for every medication.
 Improving current delivery methods or designing new ones can enhance the use of existing medications.

 NIBIB-funded scientists are developing such a patch with an array of dissolvable microneedles for vaccine delivery.
-These patches are easy to use and do not require refrigeration or special disposal methods, so they could be used by patients themselves at home.
+These patches are easy to use and do not require refrigeration or special disposal methods, so they could be used by patients at home.
 This technology could be especially helpful in low-resource communities that may not have many health care providers or adequate storage facilities for traditional, refrigerated medicines.